miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 During signature timestamp verification, implementations MUST reconstruct the signature timestamp hash input according to the signature timestamp input construction rules defined in the "Signature Timestamp Embedding" section.

-Implementations MUST verify that the reconstructed hash input matches the messageImprint contained in the RFC 3161 TimeStampToken.
+Implementations MUST verify that the reconstructed hash input matches the messageImprint contained in the {{!RFC3161}} TimeStampToken.

-Implementations MUST verify the signature value of the RFC 3161 TimeStampToken.
+Implementations MUST verify the signature value of the {{!RFC3161}} TimeStampToken.

 If the messageImprint does not match or TimeStampToken signature verification fails, the validation result MUST be treated as Invalid.